This page covers the following topics:

 UCLA Occupational Health

-Campus health officials will then provide you with an individualized assessment, including instructions on isolation and further testing, and will notify individuals identified as close contacts (as capacity allows).
+Campus health officials will then provide you with an individualized assessment, including instructions on isolation and further testing (if applicable) and will notify individuals identified as close contacts (as capacity allows).

 Classes and instruction